 The Dragon King tells Windrider that his remaining power lies in his kite-making abilities.
 He requests that Windrider heal him, saying that the wisdom of how to do so lies in his hands (3.43).

 Windrider requests the Dragon King reduce himself in size so his body can be worked on.
-The Dragon King halves his size.
+The Dragon King shrinks to about twelve feet.

 Windrider remembers how his hands knew how to heal the Dragon King.
 He does indeed fix him.